zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-drill-thru/essbase-drill-thru.md

    You will see data cells E2 – E5 and E7 – E10 enabled for drill-through reports.

-   This is the same region where we created the drill-through report through Essbase Cloud UI and represent summarized Sales for the different Regions.
+   This is the same region where we created the drill-through report through Essbase UI and represent summarized Sales for the different Regions.
    ![](./images/imageDT_19.png "")

    Next, we will load data and drill through to the detailed breakdown of data in the Oracle Database table.